thepoppycat/BBCS-X-NoSQL/Part2/README.md

 The fate of BuildingBloCS land lies in your hands. :exclamation::exclamation::exclamation:

-**Code Snippets have been uploaded but full answers would only be uploaded after the workshop**
+**Code Snippets have been uploaded but full answers would only be uploaded after the workshop in `Answers` folder**

 ---

-Additional Practice (not covered in this workshop but feel free to submit your work @ URL and ask questions in the Discord channels when in doubt):
+**Additional Practice** (not covered in this workshop but feel free to submit your work @ URL and ask questions in the Discord channels when in doubt):
 - Find out whether any other person in names.json has at least one common friend as the culprit (names match exactly)
 - Find out the number of people in names.json that has the same `favoriteFruit` as the culprit (excluding the culprit)
 - Come up with your own questions :grin: